Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

-Regardless of your goals, mobile app retargeting can be taken advantage of via traditional ad platforms like Google AdWords, with more insight for you once you integrate the tracking and advertising systems with your app’s SDK (for conversion tracking purposes).
+Regardless of your goals, mobile app retargeting can be taken advantage of via traditional ad platforms like Google Ads.
+These platforms provide more insight if you integrate them with your app’s SDK (for conversion tracking purposes).

 Mobile app retargeting possibilities are on the rise.
-More and more companies are creating new mobile ad formats and leaders like Google and Facebook are making it easier and easier to track anything you want to from an ad to app standpoint.
+More and more companies are creating new mobile ad formats.
+Leaders like Google and Facebook are making it easier and easier to track anything you want to, from an ad to app standpoint.